Dreambound

 Where do EMTs Work?

-EMTs work in various settings, including:
+EMTs can find employment in various settings, including:

 To become an EMT in Maryland, you need to meet certain education and legal requirements.
 These include: